trouch/CreawsomeMod/README.md

 Feel free to check the start g-code and adjust it to your need.
 By default it has following sequence :
 - G28 home axis
 - M420 to recall ABL mesh and setup Fade Height to 2mm
-- Draw a purle line following the front edge.
+- Draw a purge line following the front edge
 - Start Printing

 ### Material Settings